denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Multiple Sequence Allignments and Phylogenetic Tree Building

-To identify conserved residues in our proteins
+To identify conserved residues in our proteins between the homologs and notice any important mutations between our diploid, tetraploids,and references

 ### g46214